-- Geophysical survey (such as side scan sonar and multibeam): - o for large scale survey to identify physical features of subtidal sediments - for large developments with little or no seabed data both multibeam and side scan sonar would generally be required - can differentiate between hard and soft substrate to determine extent and distribution but cannot provide fine detail in terms of the subtidal sediment type - does not provide detail on the fauna and/or flora present but can be used to help characterise biogenic reef formations when data resolution and quality are sufficient - ground truthing using other survey methods is required to define seabed habitats - Sediment Profile Imagery (SPI): - can determine changes in sediment type and condition across an area without the need for physical sample collection (for example, human induced/natural turbation, oxygen depletion, grain size distribution) - o provides limited biological data - underwater image survey (such as towed video, still images, ROVs and AUVs): - o provides visual data on sediment type and conspicuous epibiota - o can be used to help determine habitat distribution and extent - physical sampling grabs and cores) - grabs and cores provide quantitative data on sediment characteristics and infauna - grabs and trawls can be damaging to some habitats (such as biogenic reef or seagrass beds), therefore sensitivity of the target habitats needs to be assessed beforehand to determine if this is an appropriate method - physical sampling (trawls, dredges) - o not advised for general benthic habitat characterisation surveys
+- Geophysical survey (such as side scan sonar and multibeam): - For large scale survey to identify physical features of subtidal sediments. - For large developments with little or no seabed data both multibeam and side scan sonar would generally be required. - Can differentiate between hard and soft substrate to determine extent and distribution but cannot provide fine detail in terms of the subtidal sediment type - Does not provide detail on the fauna and/or flora present but can be used to help characterise biogenic reef formations when data resolution and quality are sufficient. - Ground truthing using other survey methods is required to define seabed habitats. - Sediment Profile Imagery (SPI): - Can determine changes in sediment type and condition across an area without the need for physical sample collection (for example, human induced/natural turbation, oxygen depletion, grain size distribution). - Provides limited biological data. - Underwater image survey (such as towed video, still images, ROVs and AUVs): - Provides visual data on sediment type and conspicuous epibiota. - Can be used to help determine habitat distribution and extent.

-- can have a specific application for some types of survey for certain epibenthic and mobile species - trawls and dredges can be damaging to seabed habitats, so the sensitivity of the target habitats needs to be assessed to determine if this is an appropriate method.
+- Physical sampling grabs and cores) - Grabs and cores provide quantitative data on sediment characteristics and infauna. - Grabs and trawls can be damaging to some habitats (such as biogenic reef or seagrass beds), therefore sensitivity of the target habitats needs to be assessed beforehand to determine if this is an appropriate method. - Physical sampling (trawls, dredges) - Not advised for general benthic habitat characterisation surveys. - Can have a specific application for some types of survey for certain epibenthic and mobile species. - Trawls and dredges can be damaging to seabed habitats, so the sensitivity of the target habitats needs to be assessed to determine if this is an appropriate method.